microsoft/botframework-cli/packages/orchestrator/README.md

 ## `bf orchestrator:assess`

-Create an evaluation report on assessing predictions against ground-truth instances.
+Create an evaluation report on assessing prediction against ground-truth instances.
+This command can execute an independent assessment of a prediction set against a ground-truth set, it does not require a NLR model that other Orchestrator commands may need.

 ```
 USAGE